alainassaf/alainassaf.github.io/_posts/2022-12-21-Powershell-Get-BrokerApplication.md

 ![Application Report](/assets/img/Powershell-Get-BrokerApplication/gbm4.png "Application Report")

 # Conculsion
-In this post, we showed how to install the Citsix PowerShell cmdlets and use `Get-BrokerApplication` to create a simple report of your Citrix applications.
+In this post, we showed how to install the Citrix PowerShell cmdlets and use `Get-BrokerApplication` to create a simple report of your Citrix applications.
 Running this script every month allows us to track changes over time.

 ![Report Table](/assets/img/Powershell-Get-BrokerApplication/gbm5.png "Report Table")